This post may contain affiliate links. Please see our disclosure policy.

 - Basil

-Using natural hair care products ensures there are no harmful chemicals being added, is more sustainable, and will save money in the long run.
-Be sure to check out some of my more popular hair care products.
+Making your own hair care products gives you control over ingredients, is more sustainable, and will save money in the long run.
+Be sure to check out some of my more popular hair care products, or check out my top 12 hair care recipes.

 Equipment